jrehor/kcc/README.md

 -------------------

 <a name="style-sep"></a>
 **Separator** character in k is `;` and it is used for one thing and one thing only, to separate **k expressions**.
-As you have seen above, if there is just one expression on the line, k doesn't require you to terminate it explicitly because it is terminated by a newline.
-The same is true for the last expression on the line if you have more than one.
-Separator is used the same way and means the same thing everywhere, e.g. inside functions.
-Later we will see that separator is an essential part of certain language constructs, but even there it has the same meaning:
+As you can see above, k doesn't require you to terminate the line explicitly with `;` because **newline is also an expression separator**.
+Separator is used the same way and means the same thing everywhere in any context (except comments), e.g. to separate expressions inside a function body, vector declaration, function arguments, etc. Later we will see that separator is also a part of certain language constructs, but it has the same meaning there as well.
+But by far the most frequent implicit use of a separator you will encounter in the wild is to separate expressions within one line:

 ```q
 a:1; b:2; c:3       /one line three expressions
 a:1;b:2;c:3         /dense version of the above
 ```
 -------------------

 <a name="style-ident"></a>
-**Indentation** in k is a tricky subject.
+**Indentation** in k is another tricky subject.
 Basically, what you generally want is *no indentation*.
 This means if your k expression is getting so large that you are tempted to split it into separate lines, you either need to refactor, or your entire train of thought got derailed and you need to go back to the blackboard.
 Sometimes, however, indentation is fine and even necessary, and it is always *one space*.
 Not two, not four, one.
-Tabs will be frowned upon, because some day they will end up taking other people's precious screen real estate, and humans get really itchy when it comes to brick and mortar.
+Tabs will be frowned upon, because some day they will end up taking other people's precious **space**, see below, and humans get really itchy when it comes to brick and mortar.

 -------------------